ericom-gideon/docs/docs/getstarted/exporting_and_importing_postgresql_data.md

 page_description: Knowledge base article to instruct users on how to they can move their Postgres data
 page_keywords:    rails database pg pgadmin dump restore import cli data export

-## Exporting And Importing PostgreSQL Data
+## Exporting and importing PostgreSQL data

 PostgreSQL allows for users to import and export their databases, whether it’s for backup purposes or to transfer data between servers or environments.
 In either case, certain formats require certain commands.
 Although there are no right and wrong ways to do this, the article will focus first on the recommended way, then on alternative ways.

 #### THE RECOMMENDED WAY FOR EXPORT/IMPORT: TERMINAL
 The terminal method is great for custom exporting and importing of a database.
 The high-level overview is the following:

-1. Open up port 5432 in Ninefold Portal
+1. Open up port 5432
 2. Type in your Terminal commands to export or import
 3. Close port 5432